-Q: What is the Royal Academy of Dance?
+Q: What is the Royal Academy of Dance (England)?

 A: A worldwide organization founded in 1920 to advance the standards of teaching in classical ballet.
 Our Registered Teachers provide the best training in classical ballet for children and young people.

-Q: Why choose an RAD Certified School such as RAB Hawaii?
+Q: Why choose a RAD Certified School such as RAB Hawaii?

-A: The RAD considers professional training of young children in classical ballet to be vitally important.
-The RAD's syllabi have been devised with great care to enable a child to progress through their dance training in planned stages, demanding no more of a young body than it can cope with.
+A: The RAD considers professional training of young children in classical ballet vitally important.
+The RAD's syllabi have been devised with great care to enable a child to progress through dance training in planned stages, demanding no more of a young body than it can cope with.

 The RAD provides three syllabi in Classical Ballet.
-There are two examination syllabi, known as Graded Examinations in Dance and Vocational Graded Examinations in Dance.
+There are two examination syllabi: Graded Examinations in Dance and Vocational Graded Examinations in Dance.
 There is also a non-assessed syllabus known as Presentation Classes.
 All are designed to recognize the progress and achievements of children and young people.

-Students may begin with the Graded Syllabus, and after Grade 5, can either continue to Grade 8 Award and/or opt to follow the Vocational Graded Syllabus designed for students wishing to study Classical Ballet seriously, possibly with a view to pursuing a career in dance or dance-related subjects.
+Students may begin with the Graded Syllabus, and after Grade 5, can either continue to Grade 8 Award and/or opt to follow the Vocational Graded Syllabus designed for students wishing to study Classical Ballet seriously, possibly to pursue a career in dance or dance-related subjects.

-The RAD's Graded and Vocational Graded qualifications are accredited by the Qualifications and Curriculum Authority in England and its partner regulatory authorities in Wales and Northern Ireland.
-Our examiners undergo a rigorous training and we have stringent quality assurance procedures in place.
+The RAD's Graded and Vocational qualifications are accredited by the Qualifications and Curriculum Authority in England and its partner regulatory authorities in Wales and Northern Ireland.
+Our examiners undergo rigorous training, and stringent quality assurance procedures are in place.